deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 added by the modeltranslation app.
 These are called *translation fields*.
 There will be one for every language in your project's ``settings.py``.

-The name of these additional fields is build using the original name of the translated field and appending one of the language identifiers found in the ``settings.LANGUAGES``.
+The names of these additional fields are built using the original name of the translated field and appending one of the language identifiers found in the ``settings.LANGUAGES``.